ioBroker/dm-utils/README.md

 ### 1.0.0 (2025-01-08)

 - (@GermanBluefox) Added `disabled` options for a device
-- (@GermanBluefox) Major release just because is good enough.
+- (@GermanBluefox) Major release just because it is good enough.
 No breaking changes.

 ### 0.6.11 (2024-12-11)